wp-media/imagify-plugin/readme.txt

 = 1.6 =
 * NEW Features:
  * Knowing how many MB/GB you need to optimize your existing and future images is complicated.
-We love to make things easiers, so Imagify will do it and advise you the best plan.
+We love to make things easier, so Imagify will do it and advise you the best plan.
  * You can now buy all the plans without leaving your WordPress administration
 * Improvement
  * Some styles fixed in the interface

 = 1.5.10 =
 * Improvement
- * Set to 1 the Bulk buffer size when there are more than 10 thumbnails to avoid "Unkown error" on the Bulk Optimization
+ * Set to 1 the Bulk buffer size when there are more than 10 thumbnails to avoid "Unknown error" on the Bulk Optimization

 = 1.5.9 =
 * Bug fix